 The course is required for Education College students specializing in the teaching of secondary school mathematics.
 About one-fourth of the students are enrolled in Arts and Sciences.

-The majority of students have weak backgrounds in the content of high school geometry and analytic geometry.
-The general attitude of students is highly favorable.
+Many students have weak backgrounds in high school geometry and analytic geometry.
+The general attitude of students is favorable.